FLEX ONLINE COURSES FAQS and TECHNICAL REQUIREMENTS

-An online course is a course in which learning and student participation takes place over the Internet.
+A Flex Online course is a course in which learning and student participation takes place over the internet.
 Through an online platform called Canvas, students connect to an environment that includes weekly lessons and assignments, as well as discussion boards and optional video meetings so students can interact with each other and with the instructor.[Back to top]

 Who are the instructors?

-What is a typical online course like?
+What is a typical Flex Online course like?
 And how will I interact with classmates and instructors?

 In a typical course, students get a series of weekly lessons that include components such as carefully selected readings, video lectures by the instructor, discussion points, and assignments.
 Using online discussion boards and optional video meetings, students receive feedback from the instructor, as well as have substantive discussion with their peers about the materials and themes of the course.[Back to top]